Projet-MIA1-CNN-RNN/Project/README.md

 You can then train it and use it to generate new images based on binarized MNIST.
 You can also use a pretrained model if you don't have time to train your own model.

+Here are the module needed for python if you want to execute our programs:

+import streamlit
+import numpy
+import matplotlib.pyplot
+import torch
+import torchvision
+import matplotlib.image